jonnonz1/nz-statute-book/acts/public/1987/plant-variety-rights-act-1987.md

   - **person acting judicially** means any person having in New Zealand by law authority to hear, receive, and examine evidence.

 ### 30 Commissioner, Assistant Commissioners, and officers
-(1) There may from time to time be appointed under the State Sector Act 1988— (a) a Commissioner of Plant Variety Rights:
+(1) There may from time to time be appointed under the Public Service Act 2020— (a) a Commissioner of Plant Variety Rights:
   (b) 1 or more Assistant Commissioners of Plant Variety Rights, who shall be under the control and direction of the Commissioner.
 (2) All persons appointed under subsection (1) shall be officers or employees of the Ministry, and any such appointment under that subsection may be held either separately or in conjunction with any other office in the Ministry.